This is one of several long bridges we crossed

 the municipal campground in Hythe, AB, which is west of Grand Prairie.

-going east into a different time zone.
+going east from the Pacific into the Mountain time zone.

 We also lost about an